+The Web has dramatically increased the need for efficient and flexible mechanisms to provide integrated views over multiple heterogeneous information sources.
 One of the main problems in integrating databases into a common repository is the possible inconsistency of the values stored in them, i.e., the very same term may have different values, due to misspelling, a permuted word order, spelling variants and so on.
 In this paper, we present an automatic method for reducing inconsistency found in existing databases, and thus, improving data quality.
+In particular, the objective of our method is integration and standardization of different values that refer to the same term.
 All the values that refer to a same term are clustered by measuring their degree of similarity.
-The clustered values can be assigned to a common value that, in principle, could substitute the original values.
-We evaluate different similarity measures for clustering.
-The method we propose gives good results with a considerably low error rate.
+The clustered values can be assigned to a common value that could substitute the original values.
+The paper describes and compares five different similarity measures for clustering and evaluates their performance on real-world data.
+The method we propose gives good results with a considerably low error rate and improves our previous works.